evancz/first-person-elm/README.md

-# First Person Navigation in 3D
+# First Person 3D Navigation in Elm

 Make sure you have the latest version of Chrome or Firefox and then click the following image to try out the [live demo][demo]: